HarshitDaftary/RasaLite/README.md

 # Rasa Lite

 Rasa Lite is a simple and straight forward implementation of Chatbot using Rasa framework.
-I feel Rasa Core is unnecessarily predicting actions and demands domain.yml, story.yml files.
+I feel Rasa Core unnecessarily **predicts utterances** and demands for **domains** and **story** files.
 To know more about this project, checkout my blog on  [Rethinking Rasa Chatbot](https://daftaryharshit.medium.com/rethinking-rasa-chat-bot-f465e64051bd)

 ## Features